guivinicius/fortune-api-nodejs/README.md

 ## Runnig the app

-It's a Sinatra app so it's pretty simple.
+With NPM it's pretty simple.

 ```bash
   cd ~/YOUR_PATH/fortune-api-nodejs/